acalzadaa/spring-kafka/README.md

 ### Project: spring-kafka-simple-producer
 - Mission: create a message and send it to the test topic
+- Fire up docker-compose with zookeeper, kafka and kafdrop
 - Fire up the spring-kafka-simple-producer
+- Fire up the spring-kafka-simple-consumer
-- using Postman, send a message using the following url: POST:localhost:9998/app/kafka/text
+- using Postman, send a parameter message with a text, using the following url: POST:localhost:9989/app/kafka/text
 - you will see the messages in the kafka-console-consumer, kafdrop and in spring-kafka-simple-consumer
 - log to zipkin